Skip to main content

 Pool Play Games

-• If a game is tied after regulation innings or when the time limit is reached, the game will be recorded as a tie
+• If a pool play or consolation game is tied after regulation innings, the game will be recorded as a tie regardless of whether the time limit has been reached.

 Bracket Play / Extra Inning Rules